This year, more than ever, we need to find ways to boost our families' immunity.

 Cook for a further 10 minutes, then add a splash of wine, turn up the heat, and allow it to bubble away.
 Stir in the stock, lentils and chickpeas (juice and all), then leave it to tick away for 5 to 10 minutes, or until slightly thickened and reduced.

 Pick and roughly chop the parsley leaves, then stir into the pan.
 Season to taste, then transfer to a baking dish (roughly 25cm x 30cm).
-Spread the mash over the top, scuffing it up with the back of a spoon.

 Finely slice the remaining garlic clove, then place into a bowl with the rosemary leaves, lemon zest, breadcrumbs and 1 tablespoon of oil.
 Mix well, sprinkle over the mash, then place in the hot oven for around 10 minutes, or until piping hot through.